 No Christian leader has all the gifts, but expectations of the presiding leadership role in most churches still imply he does.
 We should discover his main gift(s) and set him free to major on them.

-In 1980, three of our leaders' groups prayerfully shared what they believed our main gifts were.
+In 1980, three of our leaders' groups prayerfully shared what they believed were the main gifts of my wife and myself.
 It proved most encouraging.

-This was profoundly liberating for Tony who was aware of the fact, but very pressurised by the heavy emphasis on the pastoral priorities of the Anglican rector.
+This was profoundly liberating because I was aware of the fact, but very pressurised by the heavy emphasis on the pastoral priorities of the Anglican rector.

 True, one must be responsible about delegating.
 And other people may not initially do the job as well.
 Yet we underestimate what people can do.
 Often they end up doing it better than we did because they are gifted for it.